yoctolabs/redisxx/README.md

 # RedisXX

 RedisXX is a Header-Only C++11-based Redis Client.
-Out awesome API is currently under development.
+Our awesome API is currently under development.